-input from public- and private-sector members has been invaluable in shaping marketing efforts.
+used by leveraging Business Facilities magazine subscribers.
+The key deliverable for this department is the amount of Marketing Qualified Leads (MQLs) provided to the Business Development team for conversion into projects.
+This year, the amount of MQLs exceeded expectations: More than 200 were collected and are in the conversion process into Sales Qualified Leads.
+MARKETING COMMITTEE 🔺 GRP engaged its Marketing Committee, which is made up of the best and brightest minds from its investor companies throughout the region.
+This input from public- and private-sector members has been invaluable in shaping marketing efforts.
 WEBSITE + LANDING PAGE CONVERSIONS GRP collected MQLs through a series of digital landing pages tailored to the region's seven shared target industries.
 The success of conversion rates from these landing pages assisted in lead generation efforts.
 GRPVA.com was relauched last year and the website has earned accolades for its new design as well as ease of use in finding valuable content.
 The Public Relations Society of America honored the site with an Excellence Award at its Virginia Public Relations Awards.

-SPEAKING ENGAGEMENTS V

-GRP staff were invited to several speaking engagements from corporate real estate groups: Greater Richmond Association for Corporate Real Estate (GRACRE), Corporate Real Estate Women (CREW) and the Urban Land Institute (ULI).
+SPEAKING ENGAGEMENTS 🔻 GRP staff were invited to several speaking engagements from corporate real estate groups: Greater Richmond Association for Commercial Real Estate (GRACRE), Commercial Real Estate Women (CREW) and the Urban Land Institute (ULI).
 GRP's Jennifer Wakefield also spoke at the Chmura JobsEQ SummIT 22 in Cleveland, Ohio.

-MEDIA ENGAGEMENT ▶

-The Marketing team worked internally as well as with external vendors on outbound media messages.
+MEDIA ENGAGEMENT 🕨 The Marketing team worked internally as well as with external vendors on outbound media messages.
 These efforts helped GRP reach more than 709 million people via media mentions.
 In order to achieve this audience reach, the marketing team actively pitched stories to local and national media to highlight significant company announcements as well as regional trends.
 GRP's Jennifer Wakefield was invited to participate in several recorded media engagements including for Washington-based BisNow.
 GRP also participated in a Controlled Environment Agriculture (CEA) media tour orchestrated by Virginia Economic Development Partnership which visited Babylon Micro-Farms.

-MEDIA ENGAGEMENT

-SPEAKING ENGAGEMENTS
+SPEAKING ENGAGEMENTS MEDIA ENGAGEMENT

-The Research team utilizes sophisticated business intelligence tools to stay on top of trends, analyze data and provide robust research for GRP as well as its local economic development partners.

-More than 70 requests for information from local and state partners as well as site location professionals were made throughout the last fiscal year.
-Due to demand and tight turnarounds, timelines for responding to these requests have become shorter and shorter as companies are gathering more data online before reaching out for specialized information requests.

-DATA UPDATES

-By keeping a pulse on new data and information discovery, the team regularly updated the data center section on the GRP website, provided input for requests from clients on an ongoing basis, analyzed data and helped develop content for GRP blog posts.

-The team continued the price analysis for the ACCRA Cost of Living Index each quarter which is used for metro-level comparisons.
-They also curated data for GRP's Economic Analysis and completed its last Jobs

-Recovery Report as post-COVID employment reached pre-pandemic amounts.

-LISTS + RANKINGS V

-The Research team held the task of improving the region's appearance on important lists and rankings.
-By communicating with these outlets, the team can determine the methodology and send up-to-date data to influence outcomes.
-The publication rankings below are a sample of the data and research that the department aggregates on behalf of the region.

-RESEARCH COMMITTEE
+RESEARCH